User Management

 ../_images/users_create.png

-(The username and password must fulfil the noted criteria.)
+(The username and password must fulfill the noted criteria.)

 To activate advanced mode, toggle the switch in the top right of the dialog.